blogc/blogc-git-receiver/README.md

 - Create a password-less SSH key.
 The key *must* be password-less, because the push is automatic, and remote git hooks can't be interactive.
 - Create an oauth token in the hosting service (e.g. GitHub or Bitbucket) and add it to the git URL in `.mirror`.

+The mirroring feature wont't block a `git push`, it will just raise warnings.
+That means that if an error happens when mirroring the repository, your deploy will still succeed.
+Please pay attention to the git hook logs, to avoid losing data because your repositories are not being mirrored. ;)

 ----
 If some unexpected error happened, please [file an issue](https://github.com/blogc/blogc-git-receiver/issues/new).